 The first several days have been incredible and I’ve been off to an intentionally slow start.
 Adjusting my body, fine tuning my load, and thoroughly enjoying the places and people.
 The sounds, the smells, the scenes.
 It’s so very rare to find experiences capable of igniting all five senses… I love this.
 I love everything about it.

-We decided it was important to ride back to Yorktown and see the ocean one more time before diving into the continent.
-28 extra miles that were well worth it.
 I could spend hours alone in the sand, listening to the waves kiss the shore and the birds cry overhead; and I’ve loved hunting for shells since I was little.
 So I decided to pick out a shell from the Atlantic Coast and carry it with me to the Pacific Coast, where I will pick out another.
 It’s the little things… The Colonial Parkway took me from Yorktown to Jamestown; about 21 miles.
-Along the way, I ran across a beautiful monument in dedication to the French Soldiers who gave *their* lives for *our* Independence during the Battle of Yorktown.
+Along the way, I ran across a beautiful monument in dedication to the French Soldiers who gave their lives for our Independence during the Battle of Yorktown.
 Glad I got to take a moment to thank them… I didn’t even realize some of this history!

 I was able to help someone with their tire, which was awesome… He was out training for an upcoming race in Europe.
 Thank you, Halcyon Bike Shop, for the repair class!!
-Day 2, already came in handy…
+Day 2, it already came in handy…

 Heading out toward Mechanicsville, VA today – about 20 miles today, through the rain.
 Looks like some pretty wild weather on the way… Thunderstorms and heavy showers in the forecast until Saturday, but that will be immediately followed by eight straight days of sunshine!!
-Thats when the big mile days begin. 😀
+That’s when the big mile days begin. 😀

 // NOTHING FOLLOWS //